projectcalico/calicoctl/docs/Components.md

 these changes, then triggers BIRD to load the new files.
 Confd also watches IPAM information to filter exported routes and handle route aggregation.

+## In Practice

+For a detailed look at how each component works when adding Docker containers to Calico networking, check out the [Lifecycle of a Docker Default Container] (./DockerContainerLifecycle.md) page.